-Colleagues or contractors should remain within their proper levels of authorisation and authority at all times and should never make any adjustments, conduct any unauthorised transactions or misrepresent any information on behalf of HSBC or its customers.
+Colleagues or contractors should remain within their proper levels of authorization and authority at all times and should never make any adjustments, conduct any unauthorized transactions or misrepresent any information on behalf of HSBC or its customers.

-Conduct such as forgery or making false claims, representations or declarations, will be managed according to the Internal Fraud policy and local criminal definitions, and may be pursued to the extent of the prevailing laws.
+Conduct such as forgery or making false claims, representations or declarations, will be managed according to the Global Financial Crime Policy and local criminal law or regulatory definitions, and may be pursued to the extent of the prevailing laws.